 Freddy vs Jason (2003) - Review Blitz

-Originally published March, 2015.
+Originally published March 2015.

-Even though Jason X kind of tried to separate itself from the series a bit with the nature of it’s title, as well as how it disregarded the events of the previous films, it still feels like the 10th Friday the 13th movie.
-Freddy vs Jason separates itself even further because it is obviously a crossover between Nightmare on Elm St and Friday the 13th, the two biggest slasher franchises of the 80's.
-Yet, in terms of tone, it manages to be a little more along the lines of the Friday movies and Elm street movies than Jason X or Jason Goes to Hell.
-It's a movie that doesn't feel tied to any chronology of the previous movies, but with the way that it’s done shows a real attention to the details that make up the Friday and Elm St movies.
+Even though Jason X kind of tried to separate itself from the series a bit with the nature of its title, as well as how it disregarded the events of the previous films, it still feels like the 10th Friday the 13th movie.
+Freddy vs Jason separates itself even further because it is obviously a crossover between Nightmare on Elm St and Friday the 13th, the two biggest slasher franchises of the ‘80s.
+Yet, in terms of tone, it manages to be a little more along the lines of the Friday movies and Elm Street movies than Jason X or Jason Goes to Hell.
+It's a movie that doesn't feel tied to any chronology of the previous movies, but the way that it’s done shows real attention to the details that make up the Friday and Elm St movies.

 What I’m trying to say is that I dig this movie a lot.
-I actually saw it in theaters before I really started to enjoy horror movies that weren't Alien and was thoroughly entertained by it.
+I actually saw it in theaters before I really started to enjoy horror movies that weren't Alien and were thoroughly entertained by it.
 Before this movie, I’d never seen a movie from either franchise the whole way through, which I'm sure is blasphemy for most fans.
-But that means it did it's job and got me interested in the rest--it did a hell of a lot better than the 2009 remake would have, but I'll get to that tomorrow.
+But that means it did its job and got me interested in the rest--it did a hell of a lot better than the 2009 remake would have, but I'll get to that tomorrow.
 Regardless, since this was my first full romp into the franchise, I may be a little biased in my opinion of Freddy vs Jason, but to me, it’s a valid entry in either series, even though it's a crossover.

-The movie opens with a recap of the Nightmare on Elm St movies and a close up of Freddy Krueger, played by Robert Englund of course, speaking into the camera about how the kids of Elm Street managed to defeat him.
+The movie opens with a recap of the Nightmare on Elm St movies and a close-up of Freddy Krueger, played by Robert Englund of course, speaking into the camera about how the kids of Elm Street managed to defeat him.
 They did so by forgetting about him, thus draining his power.
 Don't worry though, he has a plan to remedy that.

 Freddy-VS-Jason-horror-movies-9668778-1300-850.jpg